phnmnl/workflow-demo/README.md

 ./security-setup
 ```

-Finally, we are ready to install the sofware via Ansible.
+Finally, we are ready to install the software via Ansible.
 Please run the following command.

 ```bash
 ansible-playbook -e @security.yml phenomenal.yml # time for another coffee